 - The Times also published a letter on the campaign from King's College London's Anne-Marie Canning and Jimmy Pickering

 What else are we doing?

-As an interim measure until we win the campaign, we are working with King’s College London to develop an interest-free loan scheme to prevent families getting into debt.
+As an interim measure until we win the campaign, we are working with King’s College London and EdAid to develop an interest-free payment plan to enable families to pay for citizenship applications without getting into debt.

-We are also working with schools to support them to engage parents and create best practice with supporting children to gain citizenship.
+We are also working with our partners Coram Children's Legal Centre in two primary schools to support them to engage parents and create best practice for schools in supporting children to gain citizenship.